 Tor vs VPN – What’s the Difference?
 Which One Should you Choose?

 By Nick Anderson 5 minutes

 In the digital age, we are constantly being monitored by the state and ISPs.
 Protecting our online presence is now considered to be a prerequisite as it has become incredibly difficult to effectively protect our digital footprint.
 This is exactly why everyone is raging about Tor and VPN services, as they both provide similar functions.
-However, there are many significant differences between these two services.
+However, there are many significant differences in Tor vs Vpn.
 Read on to find out.

 What exactly is Tor?

 TOR is basically a free and open-source software for enabling anonymous communications via servers present all around the world.
 These servers are maintained by single individuals that help strengthen the integrity of the entire network as it does not rely on a company or organization.
 The name Tor is derived from an acronym for the original name “The Onion Router” as this overlay network consists of more than seven thousand relays.
 Here’s how Tor works.

 - When a user enters a request Tor immediately encrypts your input three times for three different nodes.
 These include a guard node, a middle server, and an exit node.